Skip to main content

 BOI 10R-EA

-What runway changes are being considered in the project?
+What runway changes are included in the project?

 • Extending Runway 28L by 1,578 feet for a total new runway length for Runway 10R/28L of 10,000 feet.
 This would be achieved between a combination of relocating 1,341 feet from Runway 10R to 28L and adding an additional 237 feet.